Canon SX420 vs T4i

 It is notable that the SX420 offers wifi support, while the T4i does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the T4i has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T4i was succeeded by the Canon T5i.
+Both the SX420 and the T4i have been discontinued, but can regularly be found used on eBay.
+The T4i was replaced by the Canon T5i, while the SX420 was followed by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is the Canon SX420 better than the Canon T4i or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.